kbob/AudioUnitTemplates/README.md

 Open Xcode.
 Create a new project.
 Select Audio Unit as the project category, then select the type of unit.

-See the [url]Audio Unit Programming Guide[/url] for more information.
+See the [Audio Unit Programming Guide](https://developer.apple.com/library/mac/documentation/MusicAudio/Conceptual/AudioUnitProgrammingGuide/Introduction/Introduction.html) for more information.

 ## How to Install